mill

 Etymology 1

 From Middle English mylne, mille, from Old English mylen, from Proto-West Germanic *mulīnu (mill), from Late Latin molīna, molīnum, molīnus (mill), from Latin molō (grind, mill, verb), closely allied to Proto-Germanic *muljaną (to crush, grind) (see English millstone).
 Perhaps cognate with Milne (a surname).
-Doublet of moulin.
+Doublet of moline and moulin.

 Noun